moritzsalla/cci-physcomp/week-2/README.md

 ## LEDs in series/parallel

 Practically more than I was able to test.
 How can this be so many?
 I am using the 220K transistor, as asked for.
-Ah, now I know, I'm using the 5V output and not a digital pin.
+Ah, now I know, I'm using the 5V output and not a digital pin, which obviously has a lower voltage.

 __Theoretically: V = I * R__<br />
 __(Linear) RT = R1 + R2 + R3 ...__<br />